Follow these steps to end being perpetually single on Valentine’s Day:

 Put yourself out there and be curious and open.
 Be cautious about giving your heart away to a stranger.
 Date often but take things slowly and invest time to discover who he really is.
 Make him earn the benefit of the doubt you so lovingly want to give him.

 And remember that a guy you meet online and have coffee with may be the person to introduce you to your ideal mate.
-Every new person you meet knows people you haven’t meet yet.
-Plus, you cannot spot a soulmate in an in online profile, so stop evaluating whether or not he is your guy based on his pictures or what he wrote.
+Every new person you meet knows people you haven’t met yet.
+Plus, you cannot spot a soulmate in an online profile, so stop evaluating whether or not he is your guy based on his pictures or what he wrote.
 Nothing is real until you meet face-to-face in person.
 Even video-chat will not enlighten you to know in advance if this guy is your “Mr. Right.”
 Emotional connection is established when you’re in the physical presence of the other person.

 By taking your time through the dating process, you will eliminate the burnout from having short-term relationships that don’t last and going back to the dating pool discouraged and frustrated time and again.